-FUMA (Funds under management and administration)
+Funds under management and administration

-At 30 June 2022, FUMA was \$297.5 billion (30 June 2021: \$318.7 billion).
+At 30 June 2022, FUMA was \$297.5b (30 June 2021: \$318.7b).
 The reduction in FUMA is driven by deteriorating market performance of \$15.7b, net outflows of \$2.5b and pension payments of \$3.0b.
 During the year, the Group has experienced an improvement in Platform net flows primarily through:

-- \$2.8b in advisory net inflows into Evolve products during the year, with \$39.0b now on this contemporary, client-centred technology; - MLC Core Wrap product remains popular with advisers, with \$1.2b in net inflows during the year; - Demonstrated improving flows trend in ex-ANZ P&I for three consecutive quarters following implementation of strategic initiatives; and - Strong and growing trajectory across retail multiasset with \$2.0b in net inflows during the year including \$0.4b in MLC's separately managed accounts capability.
+- \$2.8b in advisory net inflows into Evolve products, with \$39.0b now on this contemporary, client-centred technology; - MLC Core Wrap product remains popular with advisers, with \$1.2b in net inflows; - demonstrated improving flows trend in ex-ANZ P&I for three consecutive quarters following implementation of strategic initiatives; and - strong and growing trajectory across retail multi-asset, with \$2.0b in net inflows including \$0.4b in MLC's separately managed accounts capability.